TotallyInformation/node-red-contrib-uibuilder/V2-PROGRESS.md

 - [x] With move of npm package installations into the admin ui, settings are no longer required.
 Common front-end packages will be found and added to the vendor list automatically.
 Others have to be added via the admin ui. `vendorPaths` variable is now used to contain the list of available packages and their metadata.
 See docs for details.
 - [x] Remove debug setting from initialised console output
 - [x] Remove FE/BE debug flags from admin ui config
+- [x] Update close processing to EXCLUDE vendorPaths.
+Because they are used across all instances.

 - [x] Add `<adminurl>/uibnpm` admin API.
 Enable npm commands to be called from the admin ui.
 Checks whether `package.json` is available.
 Work against `userDir` or `<uibRoot>/<url>` locations (optional `url` parameter).
     - ~~Handle npm restart scripts~~